XYZ: Online Manual

 fs_DIR_ownvolume (m)

-Check that directory DIR is on its own volume, not part of another filesystem, where DIR is one of /tmp, /dev/shm, /home, /var, /var/tmp, /var/log, /var/log/audit.
-In the item name, / characters are omitted.
+Check that directory DIR is on its own volume, not part of another filesystem, where DIR is one of /tmp, /dev/shm, /home, /var, /var/tmp, /var/log, or /var/log/audit.
+In the item name, / characters are omitted - for example, fs_vartmp_ownvolume.

 fs_DIR_nodev (m)